skip navigation Logo of TU Dortmund Logo of TU Dortmund

 © Nikolas Golsch/TU Dortmund

-Graphics & Geometry Group
+Graphics & Geometry Group Graphics & Geometry

-Finite element methods are a tremendously important tool for animating scenes showing real-world behavior, for example in virtual reality applications such as surgery simulations, or in computer animation for feature films.
 In computer graphics, surfaces or solid objects are typically represented by triangle meshes or tetrahedral meshes, respectively.
 While this allows for simple and efficient simulation codes, dynamically changing the simulation mesh, for instance due to cutting in medical applications or adaptive refinement in complex simulations, requires complex and error-prone remeshing.
 Our goal therefore is to generalize finite element methods to directly support arbitrary polyhedral elements, which effectively avoids the need for remeshing and thereby simplifies the simulation of fracture or cutting as well as adaptive refinement of the simulation mesh.

-Figure 1: The general polyhedral element on the left can directly be simulated using harmonic shape functions [3] or discontinuous Galerkin FEM [2].
-Mean value shape fuctions [1] require the element's faces to be triangulated (right).
+Figure 1: The general polyhedral element on the left can directly be simulated using harmonic shape functions or discontinuous Galerkin FEM.
+Mean value shape fuctions require the element's faces to be triangulated (right).

 Figure 2: Standard, continuous Galerkin FEM stores elastic energy only within elements (left), and the rigid cells of our PriMo framework only use glue-like energies between elements (right).
 Discontinuous Galerkin FEM (center) employs both types of energies, and can therefore be considered to be a generalization of both methods.